nirmit27/Book-Recommender-System/README.md

 <h1 align="center">Book Recommendation System</h1>

-This is a book recommender website created using the **Flask** framework that makes book recommendations to the user based on a dataset from **Kaggle**.
+This is a book recommendation website created using the **Flask** framework that makes book recommendations to the user based on a dataset from **Kaggle**.
 It leverages the **collaborative filtering** method of creating recommendation systems.

 ## Previews
 ### Top 50 Books